 - attending a court hearing

-Non-resident foreign nationals will not be permitted to travel to the Faroe Islands for non-urgent family visits, school excursions, business trips and other normal tourist activities.
+Non-resident foreign nationals residing in a banned country will not be permitted to travel to the Faroe Islands for non-urgent family visits, school excursions, business trips and other normal tourist activities.